 Today’s "Co-Pastor"—A Slightly Growing Trend

 Someone asked us recently about the role of co-pastor in North American churches.
-The idea has been practiced for hundreds of years, although in quite limited form.
+The idea has been practiced for decades, although in quite limited form.
 The core idea is “one who shares the duties of a pastor.”
 More specifically co-pastors are “ministers who are called and installed with equal responsibility for pastoral ministry,” as one denominational policy manual states it.

 2. High-visibility transitions, especially of long-time pastors.
 Jonathan Falwell was named co-pastor of Thomas Road Baptist Church in order to indicate that he would be the next pastor when the time came that his father Jerry Falwell was no longer able to be the pastor.
 Bobby Welch was senior pastor of First Baptist, Daytona Beach, FL, for 32 years, and then David Cox was named as co-pastor in order to ensure a smooth transition.
-Another example is First Presbyterian, Boulder, CO where the long-term senior pastor had heart surgery, and the congregation then voted to have a co-pastor so that the weakened senior pastor could continue in a less demanding position.
+Another example is First Presbyterian, Boulder, CO, where the long-term senior pastor had heart surgery, and the congregation then voted to have a co-pastor so that the weakened senior pastor could continue in a less demanding position.
 In the first example it worked very smoothly when Jerry Falwell abruptly died in 2007.
 In the second example, David Cox resigned in early 2007 after spending just five months as senior pastor.
+Overall the best pastoral successions, at least in larger churches, according to research behind the book Next: Pastoral Successions that Work, are those with an intentional overlap.

 4. Intentional co-pastoring as a philosophy.
 The longest-running co-pastor model I know about involved Jerry Vines and Homer Lindsay at First Baptist, Jacksonville, FL.
 The church was founded in 1848 and in 1940 Homer Lindsay Sr. became senior pastor.
 In 1969 his son Homer Jr. became co-pastor with him, serving alongside his father until Homer Sr.’s retirement in 1975.
 In 1982 Jerry Vines came as co-pastor, which continued until Homer Jr.’s death in 2000.
 Vines stayed — without continuing the co-pastor model — until 2006, when he retired.
 Successive pastors have not continued the co-pastor model either.
-Co-pastors like this work best when leaders’ personalities are suitable for the shared role.
-Certain intentional co-pastorates seem to have limited longterm success, since most successors do not continue the co-pastor model.
+Co-pastors like this work best when leaders’ personalities are suitable for the shared role and the two people have a prior history of leadership collaboration.
+Certain intentional co-pastorates seem to have limited longterm success, since most successors do not then continue the co-pastor model.

 p.s.
 Resource: Helpful insights in this Presbyterian document: “Questions to Be Considered When Calling Co-Pastors“